talltotal/You-Dont-Know-JS/scope-closures/foreword.md

-# You Don't Know JS Yet: Scope & Closures - 2nd Edition
+# You Don't Know JS Yet: 作用域和闭包 - 2nd Edition
-# Foreword
+# 序

 If I look over the books on my bookshelf, I can clearly see which of these titles are well loved.
 Well loved in this sense meaning they are a little worn.
 Their binding is broken, their pages are tattered, there might even be a spilled drink smear or two.
 What’s ironic to me is that the most loved of my books often _**look**_ the least cared for, though honestly the opposite is true.